paulkr/overhang.js/README.md

 Configuration Parameters
 ------------------------

 `overhang.js` has 3 primary features - notifications, prompts and confirmations.
-Most of the options are customizable for all features.
+Most of the options are customizable for all of these features.

 ### Defaults